rust-lang/rustc-dev-guide/src/early-late-bound.md

 ## Late-bound parameters

-Late-bound parameters in `rustc` are handled quite differently (they are also specialized to lifetimes, since right now only late-bound lifetimes are supported, though with GATs that has to change).
+Late-bound parameters in `rustc` are handled quite differently (they are also specialized to lifetimes since, right now, only late-bound lifetimes are supported, though with GATs that has to change).
 We indicate their potential presence by a [`Binder`] type.
 The [`Binder`] doesn't know how many variables there are at that binding level.
 This can only be determined by walking the